Build Customer Loyalty With An Apology

 It is events, both negative and positive that are the driving force to building customer loyalty.
 Seek them out and use them.

-Loyalty is About Customer Expectations
+Apologies & Loyalty Are About Customer Expectations

 Understanding the importance of continually building and improving customer loyalty is crucial to building and maintaining a successful business.
 And one of the easiest ways, and most opportune moments are when negative things happen.

 The fact is that we are more inclined to assign a higher value to a recommendation or referral based on how a company handles a negative situation or crisis rather than how they handle routine, which is somewhat less relevant.
-(Read more on this topic in our research article on customer advocacy)
+(Read more on this topic in our research article on the customer experience)

 Can you really afford to ignore failures and avoid apologizing?